 In recent years Swiss law has not undergone significant changes that have decreased or eliminated the benefits of planning with trusts, foundations or similar entities.
-On the contrary, planning in Switzerland with foreign entities such as trusts has become easier and there is more planning certainty, in particular since the ratification of the Hague Trust Convention and the introduction of tax guidelines for the taxation of trusts.
-Furthermore, a revision of the Swiss inheritance law is currently being debated.
-In this context, it seems likely that the restrictions on freely disposing of one's assets (Swiss forced heirship law) will be reduced, which would further facilitate flexible estate planning in Switzerland.
+To the contrary, planning in Switzerland with foreign entities such as trusts has become easier and there is more planning certainty, in particular since the ratification of the Hague Trust Convention and the introduction of tax guidelines for the taxation of trusts.
+Furthermore, a revision of the Swiss forced heirship provisions is currently being discussed.
+The new law is expected to increase the freely disposable quota and will thus further facilitate estate planning in Switzerland. (see 2.3Forced Heirship Laws above).

-3.4 Possible Tax Consequences of Serving as a Fiduciary or as a Beneficiary of a Foreign Trust, Foundation or Similar Entity.
+3.4 Possible Tax Consequences of a Beneficiary or the Donor of a Trust, Foundation or Similar Entity also Serving as a Fiduciary